Switzerland's new cybersecurity laws just made our product mandatory. 75,000 SMEs. No accessible solution. We are building it.

 71.7% of live .ch domains end on HTTPS — but over a quarter of Swiss sites transmit data unencrypted in 2025.

-Nearly half of scanned .ch domains can be impersonated in a phishing attack today — SPF absent or permissive, DMARC missing or on p=none.
+1,146,818 .ch domains can be impersonated in a phishing attack today — SPF absent or permissive, DMARC missing or on p=none.

 Databases, file shares, and container APIs are directly reachable from the public internet on tens of thousands of Swiss domains.